djrandhawa15/Markdown-Project-Working/Readme.md

 - Streamable.com for creating instructional GIFs
 - VS Code for editing Markdown
 - MkDocs for generating the final documentation site
+- Xsplit Broadcaster to record gifs
+- Canva to edit and export gifs

 ## Features
 - Comprehensive introduction to Obsidian